 While almost every storyteller referred to early encounters with healthcare professionals, including school-based counsellors, as ineffective, a number of them recognised at later points that the barrier to engagement lay with themselves in relation to their willingness to “reach out” for help and not the caregiver.

-Some also shared that these negative emotions were acutely felt even if they came from an affluent background, as they felt that had no right to feel such high levels of despair.
+Some also shared that these negative emotions were acutely felt even if they came from an affluent background, as they felt they had no right to feel such high levels of despair.

 For some, these feelings of shame, guilt and unworthiness effectively blocked out the efforts of others to ‘reach in’ and provide compassion, support, referral or professional care.